robinhood-suite/robinhood4/designs/metrology.rst

 Regarding the exact statistics printed, they will of course include the ones gathered by the command from their usage and the plugins, but also the result of calculations done on them.
-For instance (the main goal of this metrology), we will print the number of entries managed by second for each command, the number of entries updated per second, per process, the space taken (if available), ...
+For instance (the main goal of this metrology), we will print the number of entries managed per second for each command, the number of entries updated per second, per process, the space taken (if available), ...

 While the non-plugin specific statistics are easy enough to manipulate, the same